truszkowski-tomasz/dtu-mlops/reports/README.md

 ### Question 26

-> **Discuss the overall struggles of the project.
-Where did you spend most time and what did you do to overcome these**
-> **challenges?**
->
-> Answer length: 200-400 words.
->
-> Example:
-> *The biggest challenges in the project was using ... tool to do ... .
-The reason for this was ...*
->
-> Answer:

----
-One of the major struggles in our project was the integration and orchestration of various cloud services and tools to establish a smooth workflow.
-We spent a considerable amount of time setting up and configuring our CI/CD pipeline, to ensure that our machine learning models were automatically trained and evaluated upon each code push.
+> One of the major struggles in our project was the integration and orchestration of various cloud services and tools to establish a smooth workflow.
+We dedicated a substantial amount of time to setting up and configuring our CI/CD pipeline, ensuring our machine learning models were automatically trained and evaluated upon each code push.

-The reason this was challenging is that each tool has its own set of configurations and nuances, and aligning them to work seamlessly with each other required a deep understanding of their APIs and operational models.
-Additionally, managing data efficiently across these services, while maintaining version control with DVC and ensuring data privacy and security, added layers of complexity.
+This was challenging due to the distinct configurations and nuances of each tool, requiring a deep understanding of their APIs and operational models.
+Additionally, managing data across services with DVC while ensuring data privacy and security added complexity.

-To overcome these challenges, we relied heavily on documentation, community forums, and support channels.
-We also implemented Infrastructure as Code (IaC) practices, which allowed us to define and manage our cloud resources programmatically.
-This approach led to more reproducible setups and made it easier to track changes and roll back if something went wrong.
+We heavily relied on documentation, community forums, and support channels to overcome these challenges.
+Implementing Infrastructure as Code (IaC) practices enabled us to manage cloud resources programmatically, leading to reproducible setups and simplifying change tracking and rollbacks.

-Another significant hurdle was optimizing our machine learning models for performance and cost.
-Training models on the cloud can be expensive, and early iterations of our models were not as efficient as they could be.
-We invested time in profiling our models, identifying bottlenecks, and refining our architectures.
-This not only improved performance but also reduced our cloud resource utilization, leading to cost savings.
+Optimizing our machine learning models for performance and cost was another significant hurdle.
+Cloud training can be expensive, and our models' early iterations were not efficient.
+Profiling models, identifying bottlenecks, and refining architectures improved performance and reduced resource utilization.

-Lastly, we faced the universal challenge of team coordination and maintaining a consistent development environment across all team members.
-To address this, we containerized our development environment using Docker, which allowed every team member to work with an identical setup, thus minimizing the "it works on my machine" syndrome.
+Team coordination and maintaining a consistent development environment were universal challenges.
+Using Docker to containerize our environment ensured every team member worked with an identical setup, avoiding the "it works on my machine" syndrome.

-Overall, the project was a valuable learning experience.
-We developed a deeper understanding of cloud services, improved our DevOps skills, and learned the importance of monitoring and profiling in the machine learning lifecycle.
-Through perseverance, collaboration, and a willingness to learn from our mistakes, we were able to navigate through these struggles and deliver a successful project. ---
+It's worth adding that we spent a lot of time struggling with DVC usage inside the cloud, leading to a workaround.
+Despite the struggles, the project was a valuable learning experience, enhancing our understanding of cloud services, DevOps skills, and the importance of monitoring and profiling in the machine learning lifecycle.
 ### Question 27

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**